Live Captions for Multilingual Events (2026): A Practical Guide

 How accurate are AI-generated live captions?

 Accuracy depends on the language and audio quality.
-For clean speaker audio in a well-supported language, accuracy is typically high — Subanana publishes ~95% on Cantonese, with most major languages performing comparably.
+For clean speaker audio in a well-supported language, accuracy is typically strong, with most major languages performing comparably.
 For noisy environments, multiple overlapping speakers, or heavily accented audio, expect lower accuracy.
 Test with a representative recording before relying on a tool for a critical event.

 Can I run live captions for an in-person event with no streaming setup?